The Best Trade Schools

 What Is Trade School?

 Trade schools go by various names, including career colleges, technical colleges, and vocational schools.
-Students may find trade programs offered by community colleges, especially in areas of healthcare or manufacturing.
-Some trade schools offer industry certifications, while others may offer associate degrees in applied science.
+You may find trade programs offered by community colleges, especially in areas of healthcare or manufacturing.

 What Is Offered at Trade School?